Black Narrators You Should Be Listening To

 Bahni Turpin

 Bahni Turpin has a long history of winning awards for her narration; we here at Libro.fm often wonder how she has the time to narrate so many audiobooks!
-Her narration of Children of Blood and Bone won an Audie Award for 2019 Audiobook of the Year, and she was inducted as a Golden Voice in 2019—AudioFile’s lifetime achievement honor for audiobook narrators.
+In 2019, she was inducted as a Golden Voice—AudioFile’s lifetime achievement honor for audiobook narrators.

 Robin Miles